BBBase-EHeresy/PPPub/docs/rules_manual/special_rules.md

 **ACTIVE**

-*Whether the venomous fangs of a Giant Spider or the vile poisons used by the HÃ¢sharin, many in Middle-earth use toxins to defeat their foes, or in some instances their prey.*
+*Whether the venomous fangs of a Giant Spider or the vile poisons used by the Hâsharin, many in Middle-earth use toxins to defeat their foes, or in some instances their prey.*

 This model must re-roll all failed To Wound rolls when making Strikes in close combat.